petzval/btferret/README.md

 int channel;

 connect_node(3,0,0);  // connect to Pictail LE server node 3
-connect_node(9,0,0);  // connect to My other Pi Mesh device node 9
+connect_node(9,CHANNEL_NODE,0);  // connect to My other Pi Mesh device node 9
                                  // listening as a node server

+connect_node(9,CHANNEL_NEW,1);  // connect to My other Pi Mesh device node 9
+                                // listening as a classic server on channel 1
+                                // (all Mesh Pis listen on channel 1)

 connect_node(6,CHANNEL_STORED,0); // connect to HC-05 classic server node 6
                                   // via channel 1 specified in devices.txt

 connect_node(7,CHANNEL_NEW,4);  // connect to Windows PC Classic server node 7
                                 // listening on RFCOMM serial channel 4
-                                // will store channel 4 in device info connect_node(7,CHANNEL_STORED,0);  // reconnect to Windows PC classic server node 7
+                                // will store channel 4 in device info

+connect_node(7,CHANNEL_STORED,0);  // reconnect to Windows PC classic server node 7
                                    // using stored channel 4 set by the previous
                                    // CHANNEL_NEW connection